Post: How to Run an HR Data Audit: A Step-by-Step Compliance and Strategy Guide

 Compare employee records across systems.
 The most common discrepancies appear between HRIS and payroll (compensation figures, job titles, employment status), between HRIS and benefits administration (enrolled coverage vs. recorded eligibility), and between ATS and HRIS (hiring date, role, compensation offer vs. actual).

-Parseur’s Manual Data Entry Report documents that manual data processes carry error rates that compound over time — a single transposition in a compensation record can cascade into payroll errors, tax filing discrepancies, and inequitable pay equity outcomes.
-Automating the reconciliation check between these systems eliminates the manual labor and catches discrepancies in near real time rather than once per audit cycle.
+Manual data processes carry error rates that compound over time.
+A single transposition in a compensation record can cascade into payroll errors, tax filing discrepancies, and inequitable pay equity outcomes.
+The David case study documents exactly this pattern: a $103K salary recorded as $130K produced a $27K overpayment that went undetected until the employee resigned.
+Automating reconciliation checks between systems eliminates the manual labor and catches discrepancies in near real time rather than once per audit cycle.

 Validate Required Fields